ashleychontos/pySYD/docs/overview.rst

        Star IDs are crossmatched with this list and therefore, do not need to be in any particular order.
 In order to read information in properly, it **must** contain the following column heads:
-         * "stars" : star IDs that should exactly match the star provided via command line or in todo.txt
+         * "stars" [int] : star IDs that should exactly match the star provided via command line or in todo.txt
-         * "rad" : stellar radius (in solar radii)
+         * "rad" [float] : stellar radius (units: solar radii)
-         * "teff" : effective temperature (K)
+         * "teff" [float] : effective temperature (units: K)
-         * "logg" : surface gravity (dex)
+         * "logg" [float] : surface gravity (units: dex)
-         * "numax" : the frequency corresponding to maximum power (in muHz)
+         * "numax" [float] : the frequency corresponding to maximum power (units: muHz)
-         * "lowerx" : lower frequency limit to use in the findex module (in muHz)
+         * "lowerx" [float] : lower frequency limit to use in the findex module (units: muHz)
-         * "upperx" : upper frequency limit to use in the findex module (in muHz)
+         * "upperx" [float] : upper frequency limit to use in the findex module (units: muHz)
-         * "lowerb" : lower frequency limit to use in the background-fitting module (in muHz)
+         * "lowerb" [float] : lower frequency limit to use in the background-fitting module (units: muHz)
-         * "upperb" : upper frequency limit to use in the background-fitting module (in muHz)
+         * "upperb" [float] : upper frequency limit to use in the background-fitting module (units: muHz)
-         * "seed" : random seed generated when using the Kepler correction option, which is saved for future reproducibility purposes.
+         * "seed" [int] : random seed generated when using the Kepler correction option, which is saved for future reproducibility purposes

 Data
 ++++